XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

 What we did with *getTotalPrice()* is called *overriding*.
-Overriding refers to the re-implemetation of a super class method to suits the need of the subclass, keeping the interface.
+Overriding refers to the reimplementation of a superclass method to suits the need of the subclass, keeping the interface.
 For example, here in the Wine class we still wanted price, but we wanted to calculate it differently.
 Overriding is the basis of polymorphism.
-We can override any memmber method as long as it is not declared final and we're willing to keep the interface.
+We can override any member method as long as it is not declared final and we're willing to keep the interface.

 Now let's create a class to implement the Wine and Drink classes: